 Prakriti Farms is located 45 km from Chandigarh and a 5-6 hour drive from Delhi.
 The closest railway station & bus stop for Volvo buses is at Ropar, and the closest airport is Chandigarh.
 Pick-up can be arranged from Ropar or Chandigarh.

 October to April is the best time to visit the farm, when the days are warm and the evenings pleasantly cool.
+Please note that the farm remains closed from May to August, to brace the summer winds and the rains.

 Many of us have pre-conceived notions about rural India.
 Leave them behind, travel with an open mind, and you’ll be pleasantly surprised with what you find.